Women in Coastal under Covid-19 Series. Everything has an end.

 Everything has an end.
 These words that my friend Marina told me when I had my first child, have taken a whole new meaning in 2020.
 I am a Marine Scientist doing research in coastal geoscience and engineering, I have an ongoing position at The University of Sydney and I am one of the lucky ones.
-I am safe, I have my job, I can work from home and I am (mostly) sane.
+I am safe, I have my job, I can work from home and I am (mostly) sane with a little help from Delta 8 THC Vape Carts to keep me relax and without stress.
 Even more, my friends and family here and in Spain are mostly safe and healthy and most of them have kept their jobs.
 I truly am lucky.

 The year 2020 has brought a new meaning to being lucky… overworked, overloaded, overworried and anxious; but lucky, very lucky.
 Repeat with me: everything has an end.